wp-plugins/simple-buttons-creator/README.txt

 = 1.03 =
 * Added an internal style for correctly displaying the button text color.

+= 1.03.1 =
+* Fixed a PHP offset error which could cause white screen in the front page.

 == Upgrade Notice ==

 = 1.0 =